 Volunteering in state parks or for historic sites is another great way to trade work hours for camping.
 Research the state parks and recreation website for that state and find out how to see the opportunities available for that state.

-#9 – Use A Travel Points Credit Card
+Use a Travel Rewards Credit Card

 This helps us save money in a variety of ways.
 It makes our banking easier by having all of our expenses land in one place and have one payment every month.